Food Service Establishment Inspections

 Commissary Agreement & License Renewal

-Please ensure you have filled out your license renewal information and 2018 Commissary Agreement, and bring them to your inspection.
+Please ensure you have filled out your license renewal information and Retail Food Commissary Agreement, and bring them to your inspection.

 - Complete Authorized Signature, Title and Date boxes located on the lower portion of the application.

-- Reference the correct license fee (Amount Owed), located in the lower right corner of application.
+- Reference the correct license fee (Amount Owed), located in the lower right corner of the application.

 - Bring a check/money order payable to Jefferson County Treasurer.